Darxo/Hardened/README.md

 - **Offhand Training** is completely reworked.
 It now reduces the AP cost of tool skills by 1.
 Wielding a tool in your offhand no longer disables **Double Grip** and while wielding a tool in your offhand, the first successful attack each turn, will stagger your target
 - **Onslaught** no longer has a shared cooldown with other brothers who have this perk
 - **Opportunist** is completely reworked.
 After moving 3 tiles during your turn, it grants a -5 Action Point discount throwing attacks, until you use a throwing attack, wait or end your turn.
 Moving on all terrain costs -2 Fatigue, just like the **Athletic** Trait
+- **Overwhelm** can now trigger multiple times per Attack-Use
-- **Pattern Recognition** now increases Melee Skill and Melee Defense by +2 for each stack (instead of +3 for the first 5 stacks and +1 for any further stack)
+- **Pattern Recognition** can now trigger multiple times per Attack-Use.
+It now increases Melee Skill and Melee Defense by +2 for each stack (instead of +3 for the first 5 stacks and +1 for any further stack)
 - **Phalanx** is completely reworked.
 It grants +1 Reach for every adjacent ally with a shield. **Shieldwall** no longer ends, while an adjacent brother also has **Shieldwall** active.
 It gains a new perk icon
 - **Poise** is now called **Flexible** and is completely reworked: It now reduces damage which ignores Armor by 60%.
 This is reduced by 1% for each combined helmet and body armor weight.
 You take 2% less Armor Damage from Attacks for every 5 Initiative you have, up to a maximum of 40%.
 - **Polearm Mastery** now makes skills cost 20% less Fatigue (down from 25%).
 It no longer reduces the Action Point cost of 2 handed reach weapons by 1.
 It now grants +15% chance to hit for **Repel** and **Hook**.